 Are you a student or recent graduate thinking about employment or what a future career may look like?
-Do you identify as someone on the autism spectrum or with a neurodiversity*?
+Do you identify as someone on the autism spectrum or as neurodivergent*?

-In partnership with select schools and employers in Ontario, Specialisterne is offering a program specifically designed to offer post-secondary students and recent graduates insight into their potential career paths.
+In partnership with select schools and employers in Ontario, Specialisterne is offering a program specifically designed to offer post-secondary students a new avenue to employment.

-This program offers you as a student or recent graduate an opportunity to learn about your skills, talents and attributes an employer might be interested in getting to know.
+This program offers you as a student an opportunity to learn about your skills, talents and attributes an employer might be interested in getting to know.
 You may also gain access to unique employment opportunities, including co-op placements, paid internships and summer jobs only offered through this program.

 Does this sound interesting to you?
 Click on the tabs above to learn about the process and how to register.

 Questions?
 Email us at email@example.com at any time.

 *For the purposes of this program, neurodiversity can be defined to include but not be limited to conditions such as Autism, ADHD/ADD, PDD-NOS, OCD, Mental Health diagnoses, Learning Disabilities and similar ways of being.